thehyve/transmart-core/README.md

 database.
 This is the default.
 The grails-app/conf/DataSource.groovy has an H2 data source configured.

-However, transitional considerations recommend alsl running the integration tests against a production database (PostgreSQL or Oracle).
+However, transitional considerations recommend also running the integration tests against a production database (PostgreSQL or Oracle).
 For this, you can either change the in-tree DataSource.groovy file mentioned before or you can (preferably) create a file in